docker-archive/deploykit/README.md

 development and for use at your own risk.

 Over time, we would prefer to phase out reference Plugins that appear to provide real value for implementations that are developed independently.
-For this reason, please [file an issue](https://github.com/docker/infrakit.aws/issues/new) to start a discussion before writing non-trivial code to contribute to these plugins.
+For this reason, please [file an issue](https://github.com/docker/infrakit/issues/new) to start a discussion before contributing to these plugins with non-trivial code.

 | plugin                                            | type     | description                             |
 |:--------------------------------------------------|:---------|:----------------------------------------|